 You can offer your eBook as a free download or sell it for any price greater than or equal to $0.99.

 Important Note: The Lulu creator revenue split is calculated on income above $0.99.
 For example, if you charge $2.99 for your eBook, your income for each eBook sold in the Lulu Marketplace will be $1.80, which is 90% of $2.00.
 For the mathematically inclined: Lulu Marketplace eBook Creator Revenue = .90(price – $0.99)

 Retail channels also have rules governing acceptable minimum and maximum list prices.
 Each channel may adjust your price to comply with their pricing policies.
 Use this eBook Retailer Price & Revenue Calculator to see what your eBook will sell for on these retailers' sites and estimate the revenue you will earn from each sale.

-While PDFs are simple to create and great for reading on a large monitor or laptop screen, they are fixed text documents (i.e. the reader cannot choose the font or font size).
+While PDFs are simple to create and great for reading on a large monitor or laptop screen, they are usually created as fixed text documents (i.e. the reader cannot choose the font or font size).
 As such, PDFs are not easily read on smaller screens such as those found on eReader devices.